vsavik/jsondyno/samples/03-web-controller-based-api-sample/README.md

 See [DefaultController](./Controllers/DefaultController.cs) implementation.

-Nullable context: if body can be null or empty, use `dynamic?` parameter.
+Nullable context: if body can be null, use `dynamic?` parameter.

 ## Run sample